nithinphilips/SMOz/website/index.rst

 as a template file.
 Whether you are a power user or a system administrator, you'll never have to repeat the work you've done.

-Furthermore, SMOz templates also support `regular expression
+Furthermore, SMOz templates also support :wikipedia:`regular expression
-<https://en.wikipedia.org/wiki/Regular_expression>`_ rules that give you a truly powerful way.
+<Regular_expression>` rules, allowing you to write complex templates.

 .. container:: download_link